The campus phone system is out-of-service. Internet and email have not been impacted.

 Credits: 5.0

 Anatomy and physiology of the blood/circulatory system, medical/lab terms, lab policies/procedures, and proper specimen handling.
 On-campus lab sessions prepare students to perform standard venipunctures and skin punctures.
-Prerequisite(s): Placement into ENGLP 93 or AENGL 93, and completion of AHE 110, AHE 116, BSTEC 104,and HIV/AIDS and CPR, all with a minimum grade of 2.0 or equivalent.
+Prerequisite(s): Placement into ENGLP 93 or AENGL 93.

 Course Level Objectives